What is a Tenancy Deposit Protection Scheme?

 There are a number of deadlines landlords must follow in order to comply with laws surrounding tenancy deposit claims.
 However, ensuring you have a qualified legal team behind your claim can make things a little smoother.

-Landlords need to respond to claims for deposits within 10 calendar days, otherwise there is a dispute.
+Landlords need to respond to claims for deposits within 10 calendar days, otherwise, a formal dispute is lodged.
 After this, there is a further 10 working days to inform us that both parties consent to adjudication, and time to send any more supporting evidence.

 This adjudication then takes no more than 28 days, on average.
 However, it is worth noting that each case is unique, and some cases may be shorter, while others may be longer.

-The key thing to take in account is, with qualified solicitors on your side the process can be much simpler for you, and may be settled in a shorter time.
-We have dealt with many tenancy deposit claims in the past, and are well aware of the processes that are in place.
+The key thing to take into account is, with qualified advisors on your side the process can be much simpler for you, and may be settled in a shorter time.
+Our panel have dealt with many tenancy deposit claims in the past, and are well aware of the processes that are in place.

 In our experience, claims with all of the following evidence are more likely to succeed:

-All Tenancy Deposit Claims are dealt with under our “No Win No Fee” agreement.
+All our panel's Tenancy Deposit Claims are dealt with under their “No Win No Fee” agreement.
 No payment will be required from the outset of your claim.

-All of these claims are dealt with by qualified solicitors, who will carefully listen to your case and guide you through the claim process, step-by-step.
+All of these claims are dealt with by qualified tenancy advisors, who will carefully listen to your case and guide you through the claim process, step-by-step.

 You will also be offered After the Event insurance which covers the legal costs and expenses involved in litigation, and will cover any adverse costs.

-ClaimsExperts.co.uk are experts in relation to claiming for Tenancy Deposit disputes.
-We make the whole process of claiming for Tenancy Deposit Disputes easy.
+ClaimsExperts.co.uk have a panel of Tenancy Deposit Claim solicitors in relation to claiming for Tenancy Deposit disputes.
+They make the whole process of claiming for Tenancy Deposit Disputes easy.